What Is an IP Address and How Can I Find My Website’s IP?

 In the very early stages of the Internet, it was recognized that not every IP needs to be publicly accessible and as a result, several ranges of private IP addresses were reserved.
 Private IPs have security benefits and also lower the overall number of required IPs.

-Private IP addresses are most often found in local networks, such as your home, in a business, or larger organizations.
+Private IP addresses are most often found in local networks, such as your home, in a business, or in larger organizations.
 In your home, you probably have a WiFi router and have connected several devices to it.
-Each of these devices, like your phone or laptop, have their own private IP address.
+Each of these devices, like your phone or laptop, has its own private IP address.
 This private IP address is used for communication within your local area network (LAN).
 When you wish to send a request over the Internet, your device uses its private IP to send your request to your router which acts as your Internet gateway.
 Your router will then use its public IP address to forward your request to its intended destination.

 Every device in your local network has a private IP address.
 This IP is used to communicate with the router, which, in turn, can communicate with the outside world.